 These types can express all the types of Pig, Jaql and AQL, all XML types, and much more.
 So for instance, AQL includes only homogeneous lists of type t, that can be expressed by our types as [t].
 In Jaql's documentation one can find the type [long(value=1), string(value="a"), boolean] which is the type of arrays whose first element is 1, the second is the string "a" and all the other are booleans.
 This can be easily expressed in our types as [1 "a" bool].
-But while Jagl only allows a limited use of regular expressions (Kleene star can only appear in tail position) our types do not have such restrictions.
-So for example [char '0' char '.' (('f' 'r')|('i' 't'))] is the type of all strings (ie, sequences of chars) that denote email addresses ending by either .fr or .it.
+But while Jaql only allows a limited use of regular expressions (Kleene star can only appear in tail position) our types do not have such restrictions.
+So for example [char '@' char '.' (('f' 'r')|('i' 't'))] is the type of all strings (ie, sequences of chars) that denote email addresses ending by either .fr or .it.
 We use some syntactic sugar to make terms as the previous one more readable (eg, [.
-'0' . ('.fr'|'.it')]).
-Likewise, henceforth we use {a?:t} to denote that the field a of type t is optional; this is just syntactic sugar for stating that either the field is undefined or it contains a value of type t (for the formal definition see Appendix G).
+'Q' . ('.fr'|'.it')]).
+Likewise, henceforth we use {a?:t} to denote that the field a of type t is optional; this is just syntactic sugar for stating that either the field is undefined or it contains a value of type t (for the formal details of this encoding see the full version of this work available on line).